agn453/Z80-MBC2-master/README.md

 ### 17-Nov-2021

 Updated the Z80-MBC2 XMODEM.COM to the latest version of Martin Eberhard's XMODEM version 2.9.
-The new varsion is in the "bios" subdirectory as [XMODEM.COM](https://raw.githubusercontent.com/agn453/Z80-MBC2-master/master/bios/XMODEM.COM) and the new configuration file [XMODEM.CFG](https://raw.githubusercontent.com/agn453/Z80-MBC2-master/master/bios/XMODEM.CFG),
+The new version is in the "bios" subdirectory as [XMODEM.COM](https://raw.githubusercontent.com/agn453/Z80-MBC2-master/master/bios/XMODEM.COM) and the new configuration file [XMODEM.CFG](https://raw.githubusercontent.com/agn453/Z80-MBC2-master/master/bios/XMODEM.CFG),